-Figure 28.13: Upper figures: inclusive spectra of protons and π^- -mesons in Kp-interactions.
+Figure 29.13: Upper figures: inclusive spectra of protons and π^- -mesons in Kp-interactions.
 Points are experimental data [18].
 Lines are FTF calculations.
-Bottom left figure: diffraction dissociation cross sections obtained by tuning (points), and their description (lines) by the expression 28.20.
-Bottom right figure: x_F spectrum of positive charged particles in Kp-interactions at $p{lab} = 250 \text{ GeV/c}$.
+Bottom left figure: diffraction dissociation cross sections obtained by tuning (points), and their description (lines) by the expressions ...
+Bottom right figure: x_F spectrum of positive charged particles in Kp-interactions at p{lab} =250 GeV/c.
 Points are experimental data [17], lines are model calculations.

-28.4 Simulation of hadron-nucleon interactions
+29.4 Simulation of hadron-nucleon interactions

-28.4.1 Simulation of meson-nucleon and nucleon-nucleon interactions
+29.4.1 Simulation of meson-nucleon and nucleon-nucleon interactions

 Colliding hadrons may either be on or off the mass shell when they are bound in nuclei.
 When they are off-shell the total mass of the hadrons is checked.
-If the sum of the masses is above the center-of-mass energy of the collision, the simulated event is rejected.
+If the sum of the masses is above the CMS energy of the collision, the simulated event is rejected.
 If below, the event is accepted.
-It is assumed that due to the interaction the hadrons go on-shell, and the center-of-mass energy of the collision is not changed.
+It is assumed that due to the interaction the hadrons go on-shell, and the CMS energy of the collision is not changed.

-The simulation of an inelastic hadron-nucleon interaction starts with a choice: should a quark exchange or a diffractive/non-diffractive excitation be simulated?
+The simulation of an inelastic hadron-nucleon interaction starts with a choice: should a quark exchange or a diffractive excitation be simulated?
 The probability of a quark exchange is given by $W{qe} = \sigma{qe}/\sigma^{in}$.
-The combined probability of diffractive dissociation and non-diffractive excitation is then $1-W{qe}$. σ{qe} depends on the energies and flavors of the colliding hadron (see Eq.28.9).
+The probability of a diffractive excitation is then $1 - W{qe}$. σ{qe} depends on the energies and flavors of the colliding hadron (see Eq.???).

 If a quark exchange is sampled, the quark contents of the projectile and target are determined.
 After that the possibility of a quark exchange is checked.
-A meson consists of a quark and an antiquark.
+A meson consists of a quark and an anti-quark.
 Thus there is no alternative but to choose a quark.
 Let it be q_M .
-A baryon has three quarks, q_1, q_2 and q_3 .
+A baryon has three quarks, q_1 , q_2 and q_3 .
 The quark from the meson can be exchanged, in principle, with any of the baryon quarks, but the above description of the experimental data indicates that an exchange of quarks with the same flavor must be suppressed.
 So, only the exchange of quarks with different flavors is allowed.
 After the exchange $(q_M \leftrightarrow q_i)$, the new contents of the meson and the baryon are determined.
 The new meson may be either pseudo-scalar or pseudo-vector with a 50% probability.
 The new baryon may be in its ground state, or in an excited state.
-The probability of an excited baryon state is assumed (as common also in other codes) to be 0.5 for both πN -interactions and KNinteractions.
+The probability of an excited baryon state is 0.56 for πN -interactions, and 0.6 for K N-interactions.
 Only $\Delta(1232)$'s are considered as excited states.
-If all quarks of a baryon have the same flavor, the $\Delta(1232)$ is always created $(\Delta(1232)^{++})$ or $\Delta(1232)^{--}$).
+If all quarks of a baryon have the same flavor, the $\Delta(1232)$ is always created $(\Delta(1232)^{++})$ or $\Delta(1232)^{--}$.